 Mr. Spacely/Mr. Slate

 Since The Flinstones are The Jetsons are bastard brothers, we’ll lump these hot-headed bosses together.
 Whether it’s the Stone Age or 2062 Hanna and Barbera taught us an important lesson: regardless of the era, bosses never change.
-George only had to work three hours a day, three days a week – yet that tyrannical shrimp Cosmo Spacely still found reason to fire George on a regular basis.
+George only had to work three hours a day, three days a week – yet that tyrannical shrimp Cosmo Spacely still found a reason to fire George on a regular basis.
 Lucky for George, he lived in a future where Carpal Tunnel had been cured.
 All that button pushing could drive a man crazy.

 Fred’s time at the Rock Quarry always seemed like a decent gig.
 There are worse things than manning an animal to lift boulders while you chat with your best friend.
 One major problem was that the place was changing names on a regular basis – and that can’t be good for business.
 Some accounts have Fred’s regular place of employment being identified by 18 different names.
 Honorable mention: W.C.
 Cogswell of Cogswell Cogs (they had nothing on the Spacely Sprockets!)

 Perhaps the king of nefarious deeds, this brothel owner, and influential politico is no treat to work for.
 Aside from his excessive potty mouth (unless you enjoy being called a c**ksucker) he’s the kind of workaholic who always thinks business first.
 However, he does have a generous side.
 “God rest the souls of that poor family… and pussy’s half price for the next 15 minutes.”
 What a sweetheart!